Maricopa County Sheriff's Office controversies: Recidivism

 In 1998, Arpaio commissioned a study, by Arizona State University criminal justice professor Marie L. Griffin, to examine recidivism rates based on conditions of confinement.
 Comparing recidivism rates under Arpaio to those under his predecessor, the study found "there was no significant difference in recidivism observed between those offenders released in 1989–1990 and those released in 1994–1995."

 Inmate deaths and injuries

 Family members of inmates who have died or been injured in jail custody have filed lawsuits against the MCSO.
-Maricopa County has paid more than $43 million in settlement claims during Arpaio's tenure.
+Maricopa County paid more than $43 million in settlement claims during Arpaio's tenure.

 Charles Agster

 In August 2001, Charles Agster, a 33-year-old mentally handicapped man, died in the county jail, three days after being forced by sheriff's officers into a restraint chair used for controlling combative arrestees.
 Agster's parents had been taking him to a psychiatric hospital because he was exhibiting paranoia, then called police when he refused to leave a convenience store where they had stopped en route.
 Officers took Agster to the Madison Street jail, placed a spit hood over his face and strapped him to the chair, where he had an apparent seizure and lost consciousness.
 He was declared brain dead three days later.
 A medical examiner later concluded that Agster died of complications of methamphetamine intoxication.
 In a subsequent lawsuit, an attorney for the MCSO described the amount of methamphetamine in Agster's system as 17 times the known lethal dose.
 The lawsuit resulted in a $9 million jury verdict against the county, the MCSO, and Correctional Health Services.